sagemath/trac_to_gh/Issue 3566.md

 # Issue 3566: dsage -- get rid of uuid import

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3566

 Original creator: was